Caiman Ecological Refuge

 Southern Pantanal (Pantanal lodges, Brazil)

-Caiman is 147 miles west of Campo Grande, on the southern edge of the Pantanal, and is part of a 53,000 hectare ranch.
-During the high season (June - September) guests must stay 3 or 4 nights, arriving on a Thursday or a Sunday.
-No children under 8 years old.
-It is involved in environmental research and conservation projects, including the Hyacinth Macaw Project, Onçafari (Jaguar) Project and Blue-Fronted Parrot Project.
-At the main lodge there is a large pool with sun loungers, hammocks, a gym, sauna, small shop, restaurant, bar, a lovely sitting room and outdoor day beds.
-Both Baiazinha and Cordilheira (available for private groups only) also have a lovely pool.
+Caiman is 147 miles west of Campo Grande on the southern edge of the Pantanal, and set within a 53,000 hectare ranch.
+It is involved in environmental research and conservation, including projects on hyacinth macaws, blue-fronted parrots, and their flagship Onçafari (jaguar) project.
+Most guests stay at the main lodge where there is a large pool with sun loungers, hammocks, a gym, sauna, small shop, restaurant, bar, a lovely sitting room and outdoor day beds.
+Both Baiazinha and Cordilheira (smaller lodges available for private groups only) also have lovely pools.

-Generally there are two excursions each day (led by English speaking guides) either by specially converted open-backed safari trucks, motorised boats, or in canoes, and these are arranged locally depending on the season and weather conditions.
+Generally there are two excursions each day (led by English speaking guides) either in specially converted open-backed safari trucks, on foot, or in canoes, and these are arranged locally depending on the season and weather conditions.
 There are also daily evening activities.
-Dedicated jaguar tracking programmes can be booked at additional cost.
+Dedicated jaguar tracking programmes and riding can be booked at additional cost.

 When to go